 - Additional Resources

-You’ve probably heard the term “torture” throughout your life, but what does it mean in a criminal context?
 In California, the crime of torture is defined under the Penal Code Section 206.
-To convict you of torture, the prosecution must prove the following beyond a reasonable doubt to the jury.
+To convict a person of torture, the prosecution must prove the following beyond a reasonable doubt to the jury.

-- You inflicted great bodily harm on another person; and
+- The offender inflicted great bodily harm on another person; and

-- While inflicting the injury, your intention was to cause extreme pain or cruel suffering for the sole purpose of extortion, persuasion, revenge, or any sadistic purpose
+- While inflicting the injury, the intention was to cause extreme pain or cruel suffering for the sole purpose of extortion, persuasion, revenge, or any sadistic purpose

 The crime can either be committed in a single act or over a course conduct.
-To understand the statute completely, it’s important to know certain legal definitions.
-The term “great bodily injury” means any significant or substantial physical injury like a broken bone or concussion.
+“Great bodily injury” under California Law means any significant or substantial physical injury like a broken bone or concussion.

 In context to the statute, a person acts for the “the purpose of extortion” if they intend to:

-- Obtaining a person’s property with their consent; and
+- Obtain a person’s property with their consent; and

-- Obtaining the person’s consent through the use of force or fear
+- Obtain the person’s consent through the use of force or fear

 When someone acts with a sadistic purpose they intend to: